COP4331-Team7/Sprint1/README.md

 In the first iteration, there is one map that is 20x20 tiles.
 The map is described by 4 different terrains:
  1. FlatLand - regular movement
  2. Desert - slowed down movement by -1 tiles
- 3. Hills - slowed down movement by -2 tiles
+ 3. Crater - slowed down movement by -2 tiles
  4. Mountains - impassible by any of the Units in this first iteration

 ##Player Stats